msp1974/draytonWiserHAComponent/README.md

     - Button to cancel all heating overrides
     - Daylight saving setting can now be controlled
     - Support for Wiser Moments - see Moments below
-    - Long term stats sensors to heating and hotwater demand - see LTS sensors below
+    - Long term stats sensors for heating channel and hotwater demand - see LTS sensors below

 - Hot Water
     - Button to boost hot water
-    - Button to cancel hot water boost
+    - Button to cancel hot water overrides
-    - Button to override current schedule setting
+    - Button to toggle on/off.
+In auto mode this is an override until next schedule time.
     - Hot water mode selector to allow setting via UI instead of just service
-    - Hot water operation mode sensor to show boost, override, away mode or normal operating
+    - Hot water operation mode sensor to show boost (with remaining time), override, away mode or normal operating

 - Rooms
     - New switches to control open window detection in each room